Narthorn/ctf/2020-10-24_DGSESIEE/250_vx_elliptique/README.md

 [(24592060322915955458376742075654918743307884467086758475495911637571571854426 : 30324056046686065827439799532301040739788176334375034006985657438931650257514 : 1)]
 ```

 So we have x2, but there are 3 different points on the curve with y1 as y-coordinate.
-Nevertheless, if we have both x1 and x2, we can just apply the Chinese Remainder Theorem to get z, so it's quick enough[¹](#1) to manually try all 3 coordinates for x1:
+Nevertheless, if we have both x1 and x2, we can just apply the Chinese Remainder Theorem to get z, so it's quick enough<a name="1b">[¹](#1)</a> to manually try all 3 coordinates for x1:

 ```python
 sage: x2 = 24592060322915955458376742075654918743307884467086758475495911637571571854426